How to extend WiFi coverage using an Ubiquiti NanoStation

-In order to isolate the NanoStation's WiFi from the cable modem's own WiFi signal (to limit interference) the best spot for the installation was outside the house, ideally it would have been best to place it on the outside of the brick wall, but we opted for the easier choice and mounted it on a wooden board.
+In order to isolate the NanoStation's WiFi from the cable modem's own WiFi signal (to limit interference), the best spot for the installation was outside the house.
+Ideally it would have been best to place it on the outside of the brick wall, but we opted for the easier choice and mounted it on a wooden board.

 While we thought about dropping down the hardware store to grab a short length of polypipe and some brackets, a bit of treated timber that was lying around did the job just fine.

 Once mounted correctly, the 10m Ethernet cable was secured in place using cable clips and routed back inside the house to the cable modem, and plugged in to the PoE port on the Power-over-Ethernet injector.

 While the device can be configured over the network, it's often easier to perform configuration when the LAN cable is plugged directly into the Ethernet jack on your computer.

-You'll get a warning pop up stating that the device has presented an invalid SSL certificate due to the certificate being self-signed and not issued by a CA. This is normal so just hit accept/continue.
+You'll get a warning pop up stating that the device has presented an invalid SSL certificate due to the certificate being self-signed and not issued by a CA. This is normal, so just hit accept/continue.

 Navigate to the left-most tab (with the Ubiquiti logo) and uncheck the airMAX checkbox to disable Ubiquiti's proprietary airMAX protocol (a special MIMO TDMA multiplexing technique that allows communication between two or more Ubiquiti devices).

-Of course these are our network settings, your settings will undoubtedly be different so make sure you configure them accordingly.
+The secondary DNS server is set to 18.104.22.168 (Google's DNS server), but this isn't important.
+Of course these are our network settings, your settings will undoubtedly be different, so make sure you configure them accordingly.

 On the normal home WiFi network (BigPond3035) sitting 1 metre from the cable modem, speeds typically range between 30-35Mbps and latency between 20-40ms.

-Given the short distance we didn't need to fine tune any settings or adjust the angle of the NanoStation, if anything the system was still a bit too powerful despite halving the output power.
+Given the short distance, we didn't need to fine tune any settings or adjust the angle of the NanoStation, if anything the system was still a bit too powerful despite halving the output power.

 All Ubiquiti equipment is incredibly versatile, their M2 (2.4GHz) models are most popular for installations requiring long range bridging, extending WiFi coverage, AP-Repeater scenarios requiring the use of 802.11b/g/n, and much more.

-Consequently I could remain connected to the WiFi several hundred metres down the street (as far as I could bother walking), but with WPA2 encryption (and internal security that would make a CISSP proud) I'm not worried about wardriving.
+Consequently I could remain connected to the WiFi several hundred metres down the street (as far as I could bother walking), but with WPA2 encryption (and internal security that would make a CISSP proud) - I'm not worried about wardriving.